JakubSzukala/PUT-labs-instructions-CI-demonstration/README.rst

     $ sphinx-build -E -W -b linkcheck source build/linkcheck

-External valid link_ that will be tested in CI (EAD laboratory instruction).
+External valid link_ that will be tested in CI (Matplotlib landing site).

 Any invalid link will cause an error during build.
 Link may become invalid because for example package maintainer changed name of the package or binaries that student